 Coca-Cola was the special's original sponsor, and a brief scene mentioning this was animated for the broadcast.
 Once their sponsorship ended, that scene had to be excised and was thought lost for decades until a film reel containing it was discovered, digitized, and uploaded onto the internet (rights issues prevent it from being on the DVD cut, though every other scene cut over the decades is restored).

 Interestingly enough, Coca-Cola offered to restore the cut sponsor tags when the special was remastered, but Schulz's estate turned them down, believing A Charlie Brown Christmas to be perfectly fine without them.
 To be fair, they would undermine the anti-commercialism message of the story.

 The 21st-century showings on ABC (which generally broadcasts both the cut version and the uncut version over a given holiday season) have taken further cuts, removing such iconic moments as Lucy pestering Schroeder over the proper playing of "Jingle Bells", to even cutting poor Shermy's only line.

 The show is often paired with the much shorter Charlie Brown's Christmas Tales so that it can be shown intact and allowed to run over time.

-Executive Meddling: CBS executives had some issues with the special as it was originally put together.
-They objected to:
+Executive Meddling: Ultimately averted.
+CBS executives had issues with the special as it was originally put together.
+They objected to

 The Scripture quotation that Linus recites to explain the meaning of Christmas.